AnshulPatil2911/Binary-Classification-of-globally-sclerotic-and-non-sclerotic-glomeruli-/README.md

 2. Optimizer used is Adam, learning rate is 5e-4.
 3. I have trained the model for 50 epochs.
 4. The metrics used are precision, recall and accuracy for both validation and training sets.

+##  Performance Metrics:
+The model's performance is evaluated based on accuracy, precision and recall.
+These metrics are chosen to provide a comprehensive understanding of the model's ability to classify sclerotic and non-sclerotic glomeruli accurately:
+- Accuracy: 80%
+- Precision: 47%
+- Recall: 56%

 ## Evaluation Script:
 The evaluation script contains code for both feature extraction and model prediction.
 I have used two separate custom dataset generators for the two tasks.
 Then using the shared saved weights of my model you can test the model.